Disco: Production

 The "disco sound" was much more costly to produce than many of the other popular music genres from the 1970s.
-Unlike the simpler, four-piece-band sound of funk, soul music of the late 1960s or the small jazz organ trios, disco music often included a large band, with several chordal instruments (guitar, keyboards, synthesizer), several drum or percussion instruments (drumkit, Latin percussion, electronic drums), a horn section, a string orchestra, and a variety of "classical" solo instruments (for example, flute, piccolo, and so on).
+Unlike the simpler, four-piece-band sound of funk, soul music of the late 1960s or the small jazz organ trios, disco music often included a large band, with several chordal instruments (guitar, keyboards, synthesizer), several drum or percussion instruments (drum kit, Latin percussion, electronic drums), a horn section, a string orchestra, and a variety of "classical" solo instruments (for example, flute, piccolo, and so on).

 Disco songs were arranged and composed by experienced arrangers and orchestrators, and record producers added their creative touches to the overall sound using multitrack recording techniques and effects units.
 Recording complex arrangements with such a large number of instruments and sections required a team that included a conductor, copyists, record producers, and mixing engineers.
 Mixing engineers had an important role in the disco production process because disco songs used as many as 64 tracks of vocals and instruments.
 Mixing engineers and record producers, under the direction of arrangers, compiled these tracks into a fluid composition of verses, bridges, and refrains, complete with builds and breaks.
 Mixing engineers and record producers helped to develop the "disco sound" by creating a distinctive-sounding, sophisticated disco mix.

 Early records were the "standard" three-minute version until Tom Moulton came up with a way to make songs longer so that he could take a crowd of dancers at a club to another level and keep them dancing longer.
-He found that it was impossible to make the 45-RPM vinyl singles of the time longer, as they could usually hold no more than five minutes of good-quality music.
-With the help of José Rodriguez, his remaster/mastering engineer, he pressed a single on a 10" disc instead of 7".
-They cut the next single on a 12" disc, the same format as a standard album.
+He found that it was impossible to make the 45 rpm vinyl singles of the time longer, as they could usually hold no more than five minutes of good-quality music.
+With the help of José Rodriguez, his remaster/mastering engineer, he pressed a single on a 10-inch disc instead of 7-inch.
+They cut the next single on a 12-inch disc, the same format as a standard album.
 Moulton and Rodriguez discovered that these larger records could have much longer songs and remixes.
-12" single records, also known as "Maxi singles", quickly became the standard format for all DJs of the disco genre.
+12-inch single records, also known as "maxi singles", quickly became the standard format for all DJs of the disco genre.